Home | BaltimoreBrew.com

 In addition to the high per-person usage in Kent County cited above, Calvert, Cecil, Wicomico and Worcester counties had substantially more pill usage than either Baltimore County or Baltimore City.

-On the other hand, the least prevalence of opioids were in the Washington suburbs – 15 pills per person in Montgomery County, 16 pills in Prince George’s County and 23 pills in Howard County.
+On the other hand, the lowest prevalence of opioids was in the Washington suburbs – 15 pills per person in Montgomery County, 16 pills in Prince George’s County and 23 pills in Howard County.

 For more on what the Washington Post uncovered, check out The Opioid Files.